IRS Revenue Hunter: Where is the Easy/Hard Hunting Grounds? (PART 1)

 Kelly: Okay, so that’s enough on payroll.
 But, my initial question was really not on employee tax, it was more about income tax, due.
 Because your question was, well, it depends on the type, whether it be LLC, it does appear true.
 So, we agree that there really is no protection for anybody on the payroll tax thing.
 But on the income tax side, LLC versus not LLC, is there any protection in asset recovery, when you were in that business, if the business activity and the tax liability created was created by an LLC, single-member LLC, versus just a schedule C – sole proprietor?

-David: On an income tax situation where the individual owes this 1040 tax, well, the LLC is considered a separate entity from the individual so any assets owned by the LLC are protected from any type of enforcement action by the IRS.
+David: On an income tax situation where the individual owes this 1040 tax, well, the LLC is considered a separate entity from the individual so any assets owned by the LLC are protected from any type of action by IRS enforcement.
 What the individual has is an interest in that LLC, that’s what he owns, so what the IRS would have to look at is, what is the individual’s personal assets?
 So, for example, the residence, vehicles, bank accounts – personal, not LLC, but personal, okay?
 To get at the LLC, they would have to go after his member interest in that LLC, and that’s for income tax.

 Kelly: Right, so if there is no financial assets in that LLC, let’s say there is $10,000 tax due, there is no financial assets in there, there is only property, plant and equipment or let’s just say equipment, but the sole member has $100,000 in cash, can they seek recovery from that $100,000 in cash?